 You still have time left!
 Maybe your due date is right around the corner or maybe it’s still a trimester or so away.
 In any case, before baby arrives there is plenty of prep work that needs to happen.

 When your little bundle makes her big debut, you want to be ready with everything that she could possible need.
 Even though a quick run out to the local super-store to buy whatever you don’t have on hand is simple right now – pretty soon it won’t be.

 There will be diapers to pack, bottles to keep cool and a baby to tote around too!
 Nix the need for this last-minute shopping and buy those baby basics beforehand.

 This list is by no means exhaustive.
 From paci clips to white noise shushers, it’s likely that grandma, your BFF and everyone who has ever had a child before will tell you that you absolutely, positively must get ‘this’ specific item.
-Start with the basics, and build from there.
+Start with the basics, and build up your baby stuff from there.

 So, what do you really need?